nikelaz/e-library/nikola-contribution.md

 `userController POST request`

 The HTTP protocol is utilized for error handling, by sending a 500 (internal server error) status code and an error message to the client in case of a database, server or validation error.
-In the view this is handled elegantly using the JavaScript Fetch API:
+In the view this is handled elegantly using the JavaScript Fetch API and an error or success message is shown to the user:

 `register fetch code error handling`